lapsedtheorist/csv-tools/README.md

 - If the identifier exists in the second file but not in the first, the output data will not contain the data for this identifier

+**csv-filter-by-regex** and **csv-filter-by-set-of-values** expect a first argument as the base-1 index of the column to test, with the second argument being the regex or a filename containing one value per line respectively.
+For each case, where the value in the test colum matches the regex or a line in the file, the full original CSV data is returned.

 **csv-from-jsonl** expects a file in JSON Lines format (containing one JSON structure per line) as the first argument (NOTE: not stdin) and will take the simple processing step of converting the keys of the JSON structure to the